-As expected, the variance around the credibilityweighted rate is less than the variance of either of the individual estimates from exposure or experience rating.
+As expected, the variance around the credibility-weighted rate is less than the variance of either of the individual estimates from exposure or experience rating.
 This is consistent with our goal of finding an estimator with minimum variance.

-We can illustrate the concept of the credibility weighting of experience and exposure rates in Figure 1.
+We can illustrate the concept of the credibility weighting of experience and exposure rates by the graphic below.